Vyral/joshua-holt/_posts/2020-08-07-q-which-closing-costs-should-you-prepare-for-as-a-seller.md

 {% include youtube.html %}

-Aside from your agent’s commission, here are four closing costs to prepare for when selling your home:&nbsp;
+Aside from your agent’s commission, there are four closing costs to prepare for when selling your home:&nbsp;

 **1\.
 Owner’s title policy.** This is included in most real estate transactions so the property will transfer freely and clearly to the buyer’s name.
 Lenders will require this, and any buyer will want to know that their new home is theirs without issue.
 Typically, this fee is based on the home’s sale price.
 For example, the fee for a $300,000 home will typically be $1,000 to $1,200, depending on which title company you work with.
 If you’re able to provide the policy from when you purchased the home, you may get a discount.&nbsp;